 #1 Bluthner PH Grand | $1.5 million

 In addition, it also served as a satirical way to express designers’ opinions through this art form.
-This was popular for its pre-war ‘Cabaret’ music style that was largely a source of entertainment for people at that time.
+This was popular for its pre-war ‘Cabaret’ music style which was largely a source of entertainment for people at that time.
 In contemporary times, it represents the moral corruption of the rich people at that time and the political struggles that led to the transformation of Germany as a nation.
 The futuristic design is built with intricacy and detailing, having Danish lines and handcrafted patterns.

 #2 Bosendorfer Opus 50.000 | $750,000